aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### Detailed steps

-1. We're going to be POSTing JSON to our endpoints so we're going to need `body-parser`.Install `body-parser` as a normal dependencies and add `body-parser`'s JSON middleware to `server/server.js`.
+1. We're going to be POSTing JSON to our endpoints so we're going to need to tell Express how to process the body of the request messages.

     <details><summary>Show terminal command and code</summary>